mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 </figure>

 ## Step 2: Enable issues
-On your fork, find the settings button and enable issues
+On your fork, find the settings button and enable issues (figure 3)

 <figure>
   <figcaption>
-    <p><strong>Figure 3:</strong> Enable issues via settings </p>
+    <p><strong>Figure 3:</strong> Issues enabled, GitHub settings </p>
   </figcaption>
   <img src="../images/github_4_enable_issues.png" alt="ticked issues box"><br>
 </figure>

 ## Step 3: Cloning
-You may have to manually enter your __gitHub password__ in terminal, so make sure you know it before beginning this step.

 Right now your repository exists on GitHub, but in order to add or edit files using your text editor, you need it to exist on your computer (i.e. you need to clone it locally).

-1. Click the clone button (copies link)

 <figure>
   <figcaption>